allenai/allennlp-gallery/app/app/projects/vilbert_vqa/description.md

-This work implements the VQA task on VilBERT.
+This work implements the VQA task with ViLBERT.
 It does not reproduce the pre-training regime that the original paper goes through, and as such, does not reproduce the scores from the paper.

 It achieves 41% F1 and 52% VQA.
 If you want to produce SOTA scores with this model, please